LuksMA/CPP/Design pattern/Strategy Design Pattern/Strategy Design Pattern.md

 In computer programming, the strategy pattern (also known as the policy pattern) is a software design pattern that enables an algorithm's **behavior** to be selected at **runtime**.

 * Define a family of algorithms, encapsulate each one, and make them interchangeable.
-Strategy lets the algorithm vary independently from the clients that use it.
+Strategy lets the algorithm vary **independently from the clients that use it**.
 * Capture the abstraction in an interface, bury implementation details in derived classes.

 ![alt text](https://github.com/vectormars/CPP/blob/master/Design%20pattern/Strategy%20Design%20Pattern/DP-Strategy-Structure.png)